-The Importance of Post-Op Instructionsyoung woman looking at her new smile
+The Importance of Post-Op Instructions

 It’s important to follow instructions after you have oral surgery to ensure proper healing and avoid complications.
 As a rule of thumb, you should always wait two hours after surgery before eating to let the anesthesia wear off.
 Trying to eat before this could result in soft tissue damage because you aren’t able to feel all your mouth.